Metabolism and It’s Impact on Combat Arts Performance

 Focus on Your Lifestyle, We Can Help!

-Once most of the nutrients are absorbed, the remaining mix moves into the large intestine where it is broken down and combined with wastes from the body.
+Most of the nutrients are absorbed.
+The leftover mix then enters the large intestine.
+Here, it is broken down and mixed with wastes from the body.
 In the final section of the large intestine, the colon, water is absorbed and the fecal matter is compacted.

 Finally, the wastes exit the body via the colon and anus as a bowel movement.
 Strong lower core muscles and hip muscles encourage proper evacuation of the bowels.